gesistsa/multiverse_tm/readme.md

 docker compose up
 ```

-Note that `docker compose up` currently runs the debug mode of all
+Note that `docker compose up` currently runs the debug mode of the
-analysis steps.
+`takano` analysis.

 # Project Dependencies